Early Screening for Lung Cancer

 • Enter smoking cessation counseling for current smokers

-• Know of the potential risks and benefits of LDCT scans
+• Know the potential risks and benefits of LDCT scans

 • Can visit an experienced lung cancer screening center

-Because the average LDCT scan can cost 300 dollars or more (before insurance), patients are advised to make an appointment with their primary care physician for a referral to a specialist or prescription for screening based on a high-risk history.
+Because the average LDCT scan can cost 300 dollars or more (before insurance), many advise patients to make an appointment with their primary care physician for a referral to a specialist or prescription for screening based on a high-risk history.

 Ultimately, the goal of early screening is to prevent cancer death.
 Patients with a history of cigarette smoking or exposure to toxins (such as asbestos) should speak with their doctor as soon as possible if they suspect they may have cancer symptoms.